frankwxu/frankwxu.github.io/index.md

 - D. Xu and W. Xu, “State-based incremental testing of aspect-oriented programs,” in Proceedings of the 5th international conference on Aspect-oriented software development.
 Bonn, Germany: ACM, Jun.
 2006, pp. 180–189, (Acceptance rates: 23/96 = 24%).
 - W. Xu and D. Xu, “A model-based approach to test generation for aspect-oriented programs,” in AOSD 2005 Workshop on Testing Aspect-Oriented Programs, Chicago, USA, 2005.
 - D. Xu, W. Xu, and K. E. Nygard, “A state-based approach to testing aspect-oriented programs.” in International Conference on Software Engineering and Knowledge Engineering, Taiwan, Jul.
 2005, pp. 366–371.

+<h3 id="hirng">I am hiring!</h3>
+I am looking for self-motivated students to work on research projects.
+These projects focus on applying Artificial Intelligence to address real-world challenges in the areas of digital forensics and cybersecurity.

+####Basic requirments:####
+* some programming skills in Java, C++, Python.

 <h3 id="contact">Contact Information</h3>